saniagh/info-educatie-judet-44RT/README.md

 - we must see if we can fix the text editor for the mobile version. the problem is not on us but DraftJS itself.
 We must manually modify the dependency
 - usage of Link from react router didn't do the job for changing the link on mobile when navigating to, for example, "/collections#" so we replaced it with direct call to router.push(route) - FIXED

-Other issues will be available here, at the bottom of the docs.
+Other issues will be available here, at the bottom of the docs